JBL: History

-JBL TI 5000, a 3-way system with a 30 cm bass driver and a titanium membrane tweeter, built from about 1992 to 1999.
-With a height of 1.15 m and a weight of 55 kg, it was the top model for the consumer market.

 Based on the experience developed with the Shearer Horn, Lansing produced the Iconic System loudspeaker for cinemas.
-The Iconic was a two-way speaker using a 15 in woofer for the low frequencies and a compression driver for the highs.
+The Iconic was a two-way speaker using a 15 in woofer for low frequencies and a compression driver for high frequencies.

 In 1939, Decker was killed in an airplane crash.
 The company soon began having financial troubles.
 In 1941, Lansing Manufacturing Company was bought by Altec Service Corporation, after which the name changed to "Altec Lansing."
 After Lansing's contract expired in 1946, he left Altec Lansing and founded Lansing Sound, which later changed to "James B. Lansing Sound" and was further shortened to "JBL Sound."

 In 1946, JBL produced their first products, the model D101 15-inch loudspeaker and the model D175 high-frequency driver.
 The D175 remained in the JBL catalog through the 1970s.
 Both of these were near-copies of Altec Lansing products.
 The first original product was the D130, a 15-inch transducer for which a variant remained in production for the next 55 years.
 The D130 featured a 4 in flat ribbon wire voice coil and Alnico V magnet.
 Two other products were the 12 in D131 and the 8 in D208 cone drivers.

 The Marquardt Corporation gave the company early manufacturing space and a modest investment.
 William H. Thomas, the treasurer of Marquardt Corporation, represented Marquardt on Lansing's board of directors.
 In 1948, Marquardt took over the operation of JBL.
 In 1949, Marquardt was purchased by General Tire Company.
 The new company, not interested in the loudspeaker business, severed ties with Lansing.
 Lansing was reincorporated as James B. Lansing and moved the newly formed company to its first private location, on 2439 Fletcher Drive, Los Angeles.

 A key to JBL's early development was Lansing's close business relationship with its primary supplier of Alnico V magnetic material, Robert Arnold of Arnold Engineering.
 Arnold saw JBL as an opportunity to sell Alnico V magnetic materials into a new market.